 The design language of modern Apple TV apps is colorful and elegant, a fountain pen to Roku's crayon.
-The Apple TV's default screensaver cycles through stunning drone footage of cities like San Francisco and London.
-Roku's is a crude 2D cityscape, with ads scrolling across the foreground.
+The Apple TV's default screensaver cycles through stunning drone footage of cities like San Francisco and London, for example, while Roku's is a crude 2D cityscape, with ads scrolling across the foreground.

 We’re not saying the Apple TV is perfect, by any means.
-It , and its remote is still confusing to use.
-But its app store has boomed, the interface is beautiful, and apps for new streaming services like premiere on the Apple TV before making their way to Roku.
+It had some problems when it first launched, and its remote remains confusing to use.
+But its app store has boomed, the interface is beautiful, and apps for new streaming services like FilmStruck premiere on the Apple TV before making their way to Roku.

 Roku's universal search feature is still a wonderfully powerful way to find content.
-Search for an actor or director or title, and if any streaming service in Roku's index has what you're looking for, boom: renting, buying or watching is a click away.
+Search for an actor or director or title, and if any streaming service in Roku's index has what you're looking for, you're in: renting, buying or watching is just a click away.

-That being said, Search also doesn't extend into all apps; it can't search Plex, for example, because it pulls from an online index, not the content specifically visible to your device.
+That being said, Search also doesn't extend into all apps.
+It can't search Plex, for example, because it pulls from an online index, not the content specifically visible to your device.